JJOverload/MTG-Image-Titles-To-Text/README.md

 # MTG-Image-Titles-To-Text

-if you don't have it already:
+If you don't have it already:
 `pip install wheel`

 then: